cosmic-zip/maidz/README.md

 general.useragent.vendor [enter variable - but leave value blank] general.useragent.vendorSub [enter variable - but leave value blank] intl.accept_languages en-us,en;q=0.5
 network.http.accept.default text/html,application/xhtml+xml,application/xml;q=0.9,*/*;q=0.8 network.http.accept-encoding gzip, deflate

-This creates a fake-proﬁle of your browser via the readable HTTP-headers it sends.
-Check out if your browser is proﬁlable.
+This creates a fake-profile of your browser via the readable HTTP-headers it sends.
+Check out if your browser is profilable.
 With all the above settings I get 8.1 bits of identifying information at Panopticlick for my browser - which is really good.

 Considering:

-"In particular, a ﬁngerprint that carries no more than 15-20 bits of identifying information will in almost all cases be suﬃcient to uniquely identify a particular browser, given its IP address, its subnet, or even just its Autonomous System Number."
+"In particular, a fingerprint that carries no more than 15-20 bits of identifying information will in almost all cases be suﬃcient to uniquely identify a particular browser, given its IP address, its subnet, or even just its Autonomous System Number."

 Source: EFF's "Browser Uniqueness" [page 3]
 Also check your settings on ip-check.info - but don't rely on it.
 Apparently they are quite busy promoting their JonDonym-Browser and services - which quite frankly I don't think anyone needs.
 I would rather warn you to use it since according to this defcon-talk JAP/JonDonym has implemented tracking-features which are disabled by default but can be activated anytime.
 So don't use it.

-Now, after having conﬁgured your host-based security and your web-browser we can start connecting to the web.
-But there are diﬀerent options:
+Now, after having configured your host-based security and your web-browser we can start connecting to the web.
+But there are different options:

 # TOR [The Onion Router]

 TOR is probably the most famous anonymizing-tool available.
 You could consider it a safe-web proxy.
 [Update: I wouldn't say that any longer.
 See the TOR-Warning below for more info.]
 Actually, simply put, it functions as a SOCKS-proxy which tunnels your traﬃc through an encrypted network of relays in which your ip-address can not be traced.
 When your traﬃc exits the network through so-called exit-nodes the server you are contacting will only be able to retrieve the ip-address of the exit-node.
 It's pretty useful - but also has a few drawbacks:

 First of all it is slow as f**k.
 Secondly exit-nodes are often times honey-pots set up by cyber-criminals and intelligence agencies.
 Why?
 The traﬃc inside the TOR-network is encrypted - but in order to communicate with services on the "real" internet this traﬃc needs to be decrypted.
 And this happens at the exit-nodes - which are thus able to inspect your packets and read your traﬃc.
 Pretty uncool.
-But: you can somewhat protect yourself against this kind of stuﬀ by only using SSL/https for conﬁdential communications such as webmail, forums etc. Also, make sure that the SSL-certiﬁcates you use can be trusted, aren't broken and use secure algorithms.
+But: you can somewhat protect yourself against this kind of stuff by only using SSL/https for confidential communications such as webmail, forums etc. Also, make sure that the SSL-certificates you use can be trusted, aren't broken and use secure algorithms.
 The above mentioned Calomel SSL Validation addon does a good job at this.
 Even better is the Qualys SSL Server Test.

-The third bummer with TOR is that once you start using TOR in an area where it is not used that frequently which will be almost everywhere - your ISP will directly be able to identify you as a TOR user if he happens to use DPI (Deep Packet Inspection) or ﬂags known TOR-relays.
+The third bummer with TOR is that once you start using TOR in an area where it is not used that frequently which will be almost everywhere - your ISP will directly be able to identify you as a TOR user if he happens to use DPI (Deep Packet Inspection) or flags known TOR-relays.
 This of course isn't what we want.
 So we have to use a workaround.
 (For more info on this topic watch this vid: How the Internet sees you [27C3])

 This workaround isn't very nice, I admit, but basically the only way possible to use TOR securely.